 Jest

-Jest is a testing framework developed by Facebook and often used for JavaScript development, including backend development in Node.js.
+Jest is a test framework developed by Facebook and often used for JavaScript development, including backend development in Node.js.
 Jest offers a comprehensive suite of testing tools, including features such as automatic test detection, function simulation and test coverage monitoring.

 Node Inspector